PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/5-retrieve-subscription/README.md

+---
+title:  Retrieve your customer subscription in PHP to change the display
+---

 # Retrieve your customer subscription in PHP to change the display

-In some cases, you want to have more control over the display of your module to be more precise about your offer.
+In case you want to have a specific display when your customer already have a subscription or you handle the plan selection by yourself, you need to know if the customer already have a subscription.
+You can achieve this with our PHP library [`module-lib-billing`](https://packagist.org/packages/prestashopcorp/module-lib-billing).

 ## Add retrieve subscription